mcguffin/wp-rainbow-hilite/README.md

 #### `wprainbow_available_languages` ####

-Filter available langauges.
+Filter available language names.
 Use this filter to add your own language madule.

 Example:
 ```